 What steps are being taken to achieve sustainable tourism in Venice?

 In recent years, the Italian government has recognized the need for drastic action to be taken in order to preserve Venice for local residents and promote sustainable tourism within the city.
-But, the huge influx of day-trippers has made this a task that is far easier said than done, with only one fifth of tourists choosing to spend the night.
+But, the huge influx of day-trippers has made this a task that is far easier said than done, with only one-fifth of tourists choosing to spend the night.

-In an effort to combat this, a ban on cruise ships of 100,000 tonnes or more entering the Grand Canal was proposed by the Italian government in 2017, a move which was welcomed by local residents who have regularly protested about high tourist numbers in Venice.
+In an effort to combat this, a ban on cruise ships of 100,000 tonnes or more entering the Grand Canal was proposed by the Italian government in 2017, a move that was welcomed by local residents who have regularly protested about high tourist numbers in Venice.
 Although it’s expected to take around four years for the new route and port at nearby industrial town Marghera to be ready, it’s a step in the right direction as Venice aims to preserve its culture and identity.

 In addition to the cruise ship ban, the council of Venice introduced a controversial new visitor’s tax in May 2019 as part of the annual budget.
 This was brought into practice to help keep the city as clean as possible, as well as to help with the high cost of maintaining Venice’s public buildings.